History of Elly De La Cruz in Timeline

 Others born on this day/year

-On May 16, 2024, Elly De La Cruz became the first MLB player since Ichiro Suzuki in 2012 to record four hits and four stolen bases in a single game.
+On May 16, 2024, Elly De La Cruz became the first MLB player since Ichiro Suzuki in 2012 to record four hits and four stolen bases in one game.

-In 2022, Elly De La Cruz was the first minor league player since George Springer in 2013 to bat .300 with at least 25 home runs and 40 stolen bases.
+In 2022, Elly De La Cruz became the first minor league player since George Springer in 2013 to bat .300 with at least 25 home runs and 40 stolen bases.

-On July 8, 2024, De La Cruz stole his 44th and 45th stolen bases against the Colorado Rockies, setting a new record for most stolen bases by a Reds player prior to the All-Star break, previously held by Billy Hamilton in 2015.
+On July 8, 2024, Elly De La Cruz stole his 44th and 45th stolen bases, setting a new record for most stolen bases by a Reds player prior to the All-Star break, surpassing Billy Hamilton's record from 2015.

 July 2, 2018: Signed with Cincinnati Reds